ciaranmahoney/pocket-wp/readme.txt

 == Changelog ==

+= 0.4.3 =
+* Fixing an issue with link generator not having closing div.
+(Thanks to Myles Gray for catching this.)

 = 0.4.2 =
 * Improved the way plugin handles untagged posts.
 It now shows "untagged" in the tag list instead of throwing an error.
 Tag list can be turned off by using tag_list="no"